-- Is the electric cord plugged in?

-- Is a fuse blown or a circuit breaker tripped?

-- Is the Run Switch on RUN?
+- Is the power supply cord plugged into a live circuit with the proper voltage?
+(See page 4.) - Have you checked your home's main fuses or circuit breaker box? - Is the Run Switch on RUN?

 If there is a rattling or jingling noise, or other unfamiliar sounds: